Sindhu-Bharathi-PG/Pondi-Medi-Tour/CLOUDINARY_SETUP.md

-# Cloudinary Setup for Doctor Profile Photos
+yyy# Cloudinary Setup for Doctor Profile Photos

 ## 1. Create a Cloudinary Account
 1. Go to https://cloudinary.com and sign up for a free account